sebasmonia/toolbox-launcher/README.md

 Common Lisp UI to run a graphical application using `toolbox run` from a single desktop launcher.
 I use this to decide on which toolbox to launch GUI Emacs in Fedora Silverblue.

+## New GTK4 version!!!

+Head to https://git.sr.ht/~sebasmonia/toolbox-launcher-gtk4 for a newer version of the same utility, built using CL and GTK4.
+It's the same, just looks slightly nicer.

 ## Installation

 You can compile your own version with the included `build.sh` script.
 You need SBCL with Quicklisp, and also Tcl and Tk.